Want to eat out for less than R 20 a day? Or afford a private island hopping trip?

 - Go on a day trip to Railey Beach: A long tail boat from Ao Nang to Railey costs THB 200 / R 77.00 for a return trip.

 - Rent a kayak or SUP Board: If you want to explore the limestone cliffs around Krabi and Railay, you can rent gear from the locals on the beach.
 Prices are around THB 300 / R 115.00, but you might be able to negotiate the price down.
+You can also go SUP boarding at night with FreeBird and see the bioluminescence.

 - Go rock climbing: You can sign up for a half-day tour for as little as R 400 and explore the beauty of Railay from a different angle.